How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 - Any additional classifications: If your state allows them, check whether standard exception classes have been noted.
 The same goes for construction businesses that get to use multiple class codes for individual workers.

 Once you review the auditor’s work, sign any paperwork the auditor requires to indicate you’ve taken part and understand the results.
-This step may not be available to you if you completed the audit remotely, but your insurer should send you a summary of the auditor’s findings.
+This step may be unavailable to you if you completed the audit remotely, but your insurer should send you a summary of the auditor’s findings.
 If those results seem out of whack, you can request more information from your insurer.

-Each carrier has its own rules for disputing a workers’ compensation audit.
-However, most insurers expect employers to file a dispute in writing within a set time, so you should contact your carrier immediately.
 Most likely, your carrier will want details on why you think your bill is incorrect and an estimate of what you think it should be.
 You won’t have to pay the additional premium while your insurer evaluates your complaint, but you may be required to pay any undisputed portion by the due date on the audit bill.

 Common Mistakes in Workers’ Compensation Audits